What Is Clinical Aromatherapy?

 How Do Essential Oils Work?

-The oils have physical, emotional, energetic and/or spiritual effects, working physically via the pharmacological effects on the systems of the body once they are absorbed, emotionally by the effect on the brain via their interaction with the olfactory system and energetically/spiritually through their vibrational interaction with the energy flows of the body.
+When absorbed through the skin, the oils work physically via the pharmacological effects on the systems of the body.
+They work emotionally by the effect on the brain via their interaction with the olfactory system and energetically/spiritually through their vibrational interaction with the energy flows of the body.

 What Can Clinical Aromatherapy Do For You?